 What is the Certificate Structure?

-The Professional Development Certificate in EMI (PDC-EMI) requires participants to complete four compulsory courses to receive their PDC-EMI Certificate from Dalhousie.
+The Certificate in EMI is a modular certificate.
+Participants complete four compulsory modules to receive their certificate from Dalhousie.
 Total number of contact hours: 90.
-Each course consists of 22.5 hours of instruction.
+Each module consists of 22.5 hours of instruction.

 What Are The Courses?
 (Spring, Summer and Fall 2021 Registration Now Open)

 The minimum language requirement for participants is CEFR: B1-B2, or: